 The Healthcare CIO Perspective on Supporting Clinical Workflows

-Over the past five years, Spok has asked healthcare professionals about the progress of their mobility strategy planning and mobile communications at their organizations (you can skim Spok’s Fifth Annual Mobility Strategies in Healthcare Survey Results here).
-This year, we also wanted to explore more of the context behind mobility planning and enablement.
+For years Spok has asked healthcare professionals about the progress of their mobility strategy planning and mobile communications at their facility.
+We also wanted to explore more of the context behind mobility planning and enablement.
 In a survey designed specifically for CIOs and administered by CHIME, we collected responses from more than 100 IT leaders.
 This Spok Skim offers a glimpse into our full report of 17 questions about the CIO perspective on communications in healthcare—the business goals, technology drivers, and adoption rates.

 Several common themes emerged from this survey – data security and physician satisfaction are the two top considerations for technology leaders in healthcare today.
 When asked which business goals CIOs are focused on for the next 18 months, an overwhelming majority (81 percent) cited strengthening data security.
 Increasing patient satisfaction (70 percent) and improving physician satisfaction (65 percent) ranked second and third, respectively.
 Something these overarching business goals have in common is that they are not simple.
 Each one is a complex, interconnected web of technology, human experience, infrastructure, and workflow processes.

 Diving a little deeper, IT leaders reported that investment decisions concerning communication-related technologies are most influenced by whether or not the technology meets clinician/organizational needs (82 percent) and is easy to use (80 percent).
 CIOs also revealed that improving care team coordination for treatment planning (67 percent) is their top-of-mind workflow to improve with better tools.